Calling all Beatles fans (and your old photos)!

-Photobox is calling on all Beatles fans to raid their attics, old shoeboxes and forgotten photo albums for snaps of the Fab Four.
-Rediscovered treasures and the stories behind them can uploaded to www.peoplesbeatles.com.
+Photobox, who specialises in using photos for personalised gifting, is calling on all Beatles fans to raid their attics, old shoeboxes and forgotten photo albums for snaps of the Fab Four.
+Rediscovered treasures and the stories behind them can be uploaded to www.peoplesbeatles.com.

 A book of unseen Beatles photos

 We’ll compile the best-submitted photos into a stunning photo book and photography exhibition at The Beatles Story museum in Liverpool, with anecdotes by Barry Miles.
 Barry was a friend of the band and has written Sir Paul McCartney’s only authorised biography (along with 50 other books about the counterculture).

 Barry remembers that “alongside the screaming, another defining memory of being in and around the band was the sheer number of photographs people were constantly taking.

 “Not only will this be a wonderful personal trip down memory lane, I’m hoping we’ll unearth a treasure trove of unseen or long forgotten photos of the band who changed history,” he says.